Xi-CAM/Xi-cam/docs/source/quickstart.md

 * a local file browser

-After configuring our example catalog, the bluesky catalog browser should have the text "example-catalog" in the *Catalog* drop-down box.
+After configuring our example catalog, the bluesky catalog browser should have the text "example_catalog" in the *Catalog* drop-down box.

 Notice that it also has two text inputs, *Since* and *Until*.
 Our example catalog was created in the beginning of 2020.
-In order to see the data (catalogs) our "example-catalog" contains, we need to change the *Since* text input.
+In order to see the data (catalogs) our "example_catalog" contains, we need to change the *Since* text input.

 Change it's value to "2020-01-01".
 This will now look for any data that was created since the start of 2020.
 After making this change,
-the example-catalog will be re-queried for data created within these new dates.
+the example_catalog will be re-queried for data created within these new dates.

 You should see a catalog show up in the table below with the id *349497da*.
 If you *single-click* the row in the table to highlight it,